ColeTownsend/pokemon-go-guide/pages/how-to-catch-pokemon/index.md

 description: "An introduction to Pokemon Go"
 ---

 Swipe towards the Pokemon on your screen to throw a Pokeball.
 Your aim and force do matter; your accuracy affects how likely you are to capture a Pokemon especially the more rare or higher level it is.
-Using [Incense](/pokemon-go-terms/#incense) surrounds your Trainer with pink-purple smoke and will draw Pokemon towards your for 30 minutes.
+A perfect throw will result in a "nice" prompt on the screen.
+Using [Incense](/glossary/incense/) surrounds your Trainer with pink-purple smoke and will draw Pokemon towards your for 30 minutes.

 ###### Pro Tips